vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.rst

 Note that you should not use as the name, the name of any builtin dashboards, ``terminal``, ``console``, ``slides`` or ``editor``.
 These are reserved for the corresponding builtin capabilities providing those features.

-In addition to specifying ingresses for proxying to internal ports within the same pod, you can specify a host, protocol and port corresponding to a separate service running in the Kubernetes cluster.
+In addition to specifying ingresses for proxying to internal ports within the same pod, you can specify a ``host``, ``protocol`` and ``port`` corresponding to a separate service running in the Kubernetes cluster.

 .. code-block:: yaml
-    :emphasize-lines: 10-15
+    :emphasize-lines: 13-15

     apiVersion: training.eduk8s.io/v1alpha2
     kind: Workshop